tsattler/RansacLib/README.md

 Currently, the following RANSAC-variants are implemented
 * LO-MSAC as described in *Lebeda, Matas, Chum, Fixing the Locally Optimized RANSAC, BMVC 2012*: RANSAC with local optimization (LO) and a truncated quadratic scoring function (as used by MSAC, described in *Torr, Zisserman,  Robust computation and parametrization of multiple view relations, ICCV 1998*).
 * MSAC with a non-linear refinement of each so-far best minimal model.
 To use MSAC instead of LO-MSAC, set `num_lo_steps_` in `LORansacOptions` to `0`.
+* HybridRANSAC as described in *Camposeco, Cohen, Pollefeys, Sattler, Hybrid Camera Pose Estimation, CVPR 2018*: A RANSAC variant that can handle two types of input data (e.g., 2D-3D and 2D-2D matches) and that uses multiple solvers.
+The implementation uses local optimization and the MSAC cost function.

 ## Installation